hynek/stamina/docs/tutorial.md

 ```

 and retry on `httpx.HTTPError` and as before, the type hints are preserved.
-You can decide yourself whether you want to share only the retry configuration, or also the exception type to retry on.
+It's up to you whether you want to share only the retry configuration or the exception type to retry on, too.

 ## Async